WHAT’S IN THIS REVIEW?

 If you’re on the market for a premium VPN that can be used for work, leisure, or anything in between, ExpressVPN is highly recommended.
-Having reviewed a number of providers over the years, it’s good enough for personal use, while they’ve built up a strong following thanks to a succession of prudent moves in the privacy sector, rather than a massive marketing budget.
+Having reviewed a number of providers over the years, it’s good enough for personal use, while they’ve built up a strong following thanks to a succession of prudent moves in the privacy sector, as well as a massive marketing budget.

 It seems like they funnel the money they make back into the service, which explains why it continues to improve with each passing year.
-Their transparency should be lauded, and the software and servers have been independently verified on multiple occasions.
+Their ability to unblock streaming services should be lauded, and the software and servers have been independently verified on multiple occasions.
 They’ve put their money where their mouth is, and the end result is a top-notch VPN.

 ExpressVPN sees itself as a privacy company first and foremost, and that’s reflected in the overall quality of its service.
 Each of their features adds another small layer of online security, and together, it combines to form a great package that is sure to keep your data safe.

 If I was being overly critical, I’d look to the dated user interface, which isn’t the smoothest I’ve ever used.
 It works, but it could probably do with an overhaul when compared to slicker apps on the market.
 Then there are the connection speeds, which took a significant hit during testing when I tried out their UK servers.
 55-60% of the average speeds could see an impact on your connection if it’s not that fast to begin with, so it’s worth testing out first to ensure that you won’t run into any significant problems.

-There are a few minor issues, but they’re not enough to hold ExpressVPN back from achieving the best possible score.
-There are comparable services on the market, but you’ll struggle to find anything better, even if it is slightly more expensive than the norm.
+There are a few minor issues, but they’re not enough to hold ExpressVPN back from being recommended.
+There are comparable services on the market, but you’ll struggle to find many that are better, even if it is slightly more expensive than the norm.